AG Barr Orders Immigration Judges To Stop Releasing Asylum-Seekers On Bail

 The ruling by Attorney General William Barr is the latest step by the Trump administration designed to discourage asylum-seekers from coming to the U.S. hoping for refuge.

-In a written decision that overturns a 2005 policy, Barr directed immigration judges not to release migrants out on bail once their cases have been approved for expedited removal proceedings — a status granted only after an applicant successfully establishes "a credible fear of persecution or torture" in their home country.
+In a written decision that overturns a 2005 policy, Barr directed immigration judges not to release migrants on bail once their cases have been approved for expedited removal proceedings — a status granted only after an applicant successfully establishes "a credible fear of persecution or torture" in the home country.

 "I conclude that such aliens remain ineligible for bond, whether they are arriving at the border or are apprehended in the United States" Barr, who has the authority to overturn prior rulings made by immigration courts, wrote.

-Instead, asylum-seekers "must be detained until his removal proceedings conclude."
+Instead, asylum-seekers "must be detained until [their] removal proceedings conclude."
 Only those people granted parole by the Department of Homeland Security will be eligible for release, according to Barr's order.

-Barr's ruling does not apply to family units or unaccompanied children who generally cannot be held in detention for more than 20 days under the terms of the Flores settlement.
+Barr's ruling does not apply to family units or to unaccompanied children, who generally cannot be held in detention for more than 20 days under the terms of the Flores settlement.

 It is unclear how or where the Justice Department expects to detain more people.
 Last month U.S. Customs and Border Protection said the increase in the number of family units and unaccompanied children has led to a "humanitarian crisis."